sdbeng/frontend-sdb-resume/README.md

 SDB Resume
 ========
-JS project to pull info & data into my resume.
+JS project to pull info & data into my resume from JSON file.